Christianity in pre-Islamic Arabia: Cathedrals, monasteries, and monasticism

+Monasteries were centers of Christian scholarship, intellectual activity, and theology.

+In Eastern Arabia, four monasteries have been archaeologically discovered, including the Church of the East monastery on Sir Bani Yas.
+They are also recorded, in inscriptions and literature, in South Arabia.
+Since many bishoprics are known across Eastern Arabia, it is likely that other monasteries, churches, and cathedrals also once existed.

+In northwestern Arabia, in the Hejaz, a monastery has been found at Kilwa.
+Umayyad poetry directly attests to a presence of monasteries at both Midian and Wadi al-Qura; the poet Kuthayyir speaks of the "monks of Madyan" and another, an obscure figure named Ja'far ibn Suraqa, speaking to the more famous poet Jamil ibn Ma'mar, talks of the "monks in the lower part of Wadi al-Qura".
+A source from the thirteenth century AD, probably unreliable, describes an active metropolitan bishop of the Church of the East based in Medina.

+Syriac Christian churches may have trained and helped run these monasteries.
+The practice of monasticism is criticized regularly in the Quran.

+A convent in Al-Hira was founded by the Christian Princess Hind, who was married to the Lakhmid ruler, al-Mundhir III.

+The famous Al-Qalis Church was a cathedral built by Abraha at Sanaa, now the capital city of Yemen, best known from Al-Azraqi's writings about it.
+It was built over an earlier pagan sanctuary, and eventually become a part of the modern Great Mosque of Sanaa.
+The bones of Christian martyrs from Najran or Zafar were placed into it.
+According to Islamic tradition, this was a part Abraha's efforts to turning Al-Qalis into a major Christian pilgrimage site.

+Some place names at the island of Socotra, an island south of Yemen, have been suggested to be related to the Greek word for "cathedral".
+A church has also been discovered at the site, datable to the 7th–10th centuries.

+Kaaba of Najran

-At the center of pilgrimage in the city of Najran was the Kaaba of Najran, first mentioned in the pre-Islamic poetry of Al-A'sha.
+At the center of pilgrimage in the city of Najran was the Kaaba of Najran, first mentioned in pre-Islamic poetry attributed to Al-A'sha.
 Some have suggested that it was the same building as the Martyrium of Arethas mentioned in literary sources.
 The Kaaba was built by the Harith ibn Ka'b clan.
 It was a qubba (domed building), enclosed by the river Nuhairdan.
 According to Yaqut al-Hamawi, feasts were celebrated outside of the Kaaba's walls with singing, flowers, and drinking.
 Bakri says that the Kaaba was rectangular and accessible by a staircase.
-Ibn Al-Kalbi says it was surmounted by a dome made of hides, whose construction may be analogous to the dome of Debre Dammo in Ethiopia.
+Ibn al-Kalbi says it was surmounted by a dome made of hides, whose construction may be analogous to the dome of Debre Dammo in Ethiopia.
 The dome is painted with the figures of saints gazing down from the heavens.
 The walls are covered with mosaics and the ceiling with gold, indicating a gilded coffered ceiling.
 The facade of the church is said to have been clad with marble panels like in the famous Ghumdan Palace in Sanaa.

-Multiple churches are mentioned in the Eastern Arabian or Gulf region, including the Jubail Church, and churches in Thaj and Failaka Island.
-A large Christian cemetery has been found at al-Hinna.
-The Jubail Church had a rectangular plan about 15–20m2 and a chancel with pastophoria.
-Round supports on the wide walls probably helped carry a vault.
-The only decoration still visible are vine scrolls at the springing of the vault and crosses engraved into the pillars of the chancel area.
-Other churches, monasteries, and cathedrals likely also existed, given that multiple bishoprics are known to have been established across Eastern Arabia.
-The church at the Failaka Island was modelled off of church architecture from Mesopotamia, The building is 35 x 9 m, with a narthex, a wide central nave, and side aisles only connected to the nave through narrow arcades.
-The vaulted chancel was enclosed by a blank wall.

-A convent in al-Hira was founded by the Christian Princess Hind (who was married to the Lakhmid al-Mundhir III).
-Monasteries are attested for Kilwa (in the northern Hijaz), Midyan, in the Wadi al-Qura, and in the northern Hijaz.